isomerpages/moe-temaseksec/_events/Upcoming Events/TAP: DACT Combined Concert 2026.md

 <p>For parents of children who are currently in Temasek, tickets will be
 issued at least one week before the concert through the school.</p>
 <p>For alumni/family/friends, please collect the tickets at the entrance
-of the Drama Centre by showing the confirmation email.</p>
+of the Drama Centre by showing the confirmation email on 30 April 2026.</p>